Approximating fixed size quantum correlations in polynomial time: Proof of

-Since $\lrvert{O_t^{\An}}$ can be computed efficiently for orbits where elements are diagonal by counting non-zero entries on the diagonal in $C_t^{\An}$, the normalisation condition in \autoref{eqn:efficient_sdp_free_game} can be computed efficiently.
+Since $\lrvert{O_t^{\An}}$ can be computed efficiently for orbits where elements are diagonal (via the closed form below), the normalization condition in \autoref{eqn:efficient_sdp_free_game} can be computed efficiently.
 Concretely, let $a$ be of type $\vec{t}$, i.e. $T(a)=\vec{t}$, then by \autoref{prop:dimension_bound_sym_subspace}

 Next,

 and